Tiance-Zhang/infsci2470-final/Report.md

 `user` is used for normal customers to log in.
 `product` defines the data frame for our products.
 `vendor` records vendors' information.
-- View: Different EJS template files are able to handle different data models.<br>
+- View: Different EJS template files are created to handle different data models based on information from the database.<br>
-For example, data of `cart` model of every user can be presented in
+For example, every user can browse their cart in the same "Cart" page with their own cart data presented.

 - Controller: Javascript file serves as a controller between Model and View.
 The controller reads data from MongoDB and sends them <br>
 to corresponding views.
+In our application, the script creates and loads data from database and then passes them to relevant view templates. <br>
+The templates then render corresponding Web pages with given data.

 #### Frontend: